emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 Number of threads = 2

-Please be aware, in systems with more than CPU, these numbers may not be suitable.
+Please be aware, in systems with more than one CPU, these numbers may not be suitable.

 In the sequential version (which you'll be likely not using anymore :-) ) the following parameters are most suitable:

 Number of threads = number_of_cores/2

 In any cases, especially on older CPUs, HyperThreading (Intel) or Simultaneous Multi-Threading (AMD) should be turned off.
 On a given CPU with an average number of cores (e.g. 8 or 10) a speed improvement of roughly 2-3 should be attainable in mechanical simulations with the MPI-version over the sequential version with OpenMP only.
+With older CPUs and if you are behind a strong firewall, you might also want to consider turning Spectre-Meltdown mitigations off to gain some more speed.

 This container also works on headless machines.
 It should then choose software rendering automatically.
 If you log on via ssh, choose -X option on the client side.
 The GUI will be forwarded to your client.